zonca/zonca.dev/posts/2016-04-27-jupyterhub-image-sdsc-cloud.md

 ---
+aliases:
+- /2016/04/jupyterhub-image-sdsc-cloud
+categories:
+- ipython
+- jupyterhub
+- sdsc
+date: 2016-04-28 12:00
 layout: post
+slug: jupyterhub-image-sdsc-cloud
 title: Quick Jupyterhub deployment for workshops with pre-built image
-date: 2016-04-28 12:00
-categories: [ipython, jupyterhub, sdsc]
-slug: jupyterhub-image-sdsc-cloud

 ---

 This tutorial explains how to use a OpenStack image I already built to quickly deploy a Jupyterhub Virtual Machine that can provide a good initial setup for a workshop, providing students access to Python 2/3, Julia, R, file editor and terminal with bash.